Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "You have it.
 And my apologies."

 Knight nodded. "...Thank you for your candor.
 My next question then is, how can we help you reach a point where you feel more able to speak out?
-Because frankly your excellency, my job *is* to stir up an eddy in the council… and hopefully change it for the better."
+Because frankly your excellency, my job *is* to stir up an eddy in the council... and hopefully change it for the better."

 Sheeyo leaned forward and rested his paws lightly on the table.
 "You’ve succeeded admirably, by the way."

 "Indeed," Kirk agreed.
 "I didn’t think I’d ever see the day A’tkznkrtz’rrtk was speechless."

-"I fear you’re going to have to suffer many more years of thankless toil…" Scrythcra warned.
+"I fear you’re going to have to suffer many more years of thankless toil..."
+Scrythcra warned.

 "Just so long as I’m not assassinated," Knight replied.
 He wasn’t sure if he pitched it right for the Rauwryhr sense of humour in general, or Scrythcra’s in particular, but he got a kind of chirruping sound which he knew was their version of laughter.